Child sexual abuse in the United Kingdom: Offender demographics

 The vast majority of child sex offenders in England and Wales are male, with men representing 82% of perpetrators of child sexual abuse and 90% of "contact" child sexual abuse in 2023.
 A 2025 report by the Centre of Expertise on Child Sexual Abuse said that the ethnic background of offenders was recorded in 69% of cases, of which 90% were white, 5% were Asian, 2% were Black, 2% were from mixed ethnic backgrounds and 1% were from "other" ethnic backgrounds.
 The Centre of Expertise on Child Sexual Abuse used statistics from the Ministry of Justice which show that white offenders are disproportionately over-represented in the numbers of defendants when compared to the 2021 Census which shows whites make up 81.7% of the general population in England and Wales, 9.3% identify as Asian, 4% identify as black, 2.2% identify as mixed race and 1% identify as 'other'.

 According to the Ministry of Justice's prison population statistics, there were 8,345 convictions for child sexual abuse offences in 2020.
 Of this number, 43 did not have their ethnicity recorded.
 Of those with recorded ethnicity, white prisoners were the majority with a total of 7,353.
 464 were Asian, 310 were black and 175 were mixed and "other".
+Of those with recorded ethnicity, white prisoners were disproportionately over-represented per capita.
+88.5% were white, 5.5% were Asian, 4% were black and 2% were mixed/other.

 In 2023, 115,489 child sexual abuse and exploitation crimes were recorded.
 Most cases of abuse occurred within the family or were committed by other children.
 Group-based child sexual exploitation accounted for 4,228 offences (3.7% of all cases), of which three-quarters involved two perpetrators and two-thirds involved direct contact (rather than occurring online).
 More than half of all group-based crimes were committed by other children and young people (57%): 9% of offenders were aged 9 or younger, 48% were aged 10–17, and the remaining 43% were adults.
 717 (17%) were conducted by organised networks of criminals (so-called "grooming gangs").